-Complete compliance is a comprehensive statement, and often overused.
+Complete compliance is a comprehensive statement and often overused.
 Gaining full compliance takes much more than voice analytics alone.
 While you will have better visibility of compliance issues that you face, it will not resolve them for you.
-As an example, if you have an agent that never states, “this call is recorded,” do you think that they will when you have voice technology?
-It is highly doubtful.
+For example, if you have an agent that never states, “this call is recorded,” do you think they will when you have voice technology?
+It isn’t very likely.

 Therefore, you still need to take control of individual circumstances that are causing you to fail.

 Again, as with compliance, voice analysis will not directly impact your call to conversion rate.
 It will, however, increase your visibility of where you may be failing.
 However, that is only possible through a high percentage of accuracy and proper coaching.